aayani/pet-store/README.md

 - [Apollo Server](https://www.apollographql.com/docs/apollo-server) - Server for GraphQL
 - [Nginx](https://nginx.com) - Web server used for service discovery

+## Support

+Automated test suites are provided along with the services.
+The web client of the project is tested using Chrome & Firefox.

 ## Authors

 - **Wahaj Aayani** - _Initial work_ - [aayani](https://github.com/aayani)